It opened in a flash, The Gleam a puma’s eye.

 A brash bank to the left spares Branda suffering the opening strike.
-From behind her the swans honk again, this time in unison; the untamed force of their deuxhonk splinters one of the bones in Branda’s right leg, but she does not falter – home or no home, she will escape with her life on this day.
+From behind her the swans honk again, this time in unison; the untamed force of their deuxhonk splinters one of the bones in Branda’s left leg, but she does not falter – home or no home, she will retain her life on this day.

-Turbulent winds whip Branda back and forth over the middle of the Southern Expanse, the rushing of the air in her ears so loud that she almost doesn’t hear the splash – almost.
-Craning her neck down, Branda sees the whirlpool spinning faster and faster, rising from the surface into a waterspout.
-Whatever giants were floating on the lake in their hollowed-out trees have long taken to the shores.
-The wooden cave of the vulture flock is clamped tightly shut, though Branda has no knowledge of its existence, and all lakebreathers have taken refuge in the deepest of waters.
-Another deuxhonk pierces the storm and the pair swans explode out of the liquid tornado, backs pressed together and necks extended, dispatching the twister and raining mist down on the reservoir in quantities that could be described as raindrops.
-Their wings are folded, but they need not flap to fly; the swans have executed the flying white torpedo, and they’re headed straight for Branda’s heart.
+Turbulent winds whip Branda back and forth over the middle of the Southern Expanse, the rushing of the air in her ears cacophonous to the point that she almost doesn’t hear the splash – almost.
+Craning her neck down, Highest Branda sees the whirlpool spinning faster, rising from the surface into a waterspout.
+Whatever giants were floating on the lake in their hollowed-out trees have long returned to the shoreline.
+The wooden cave of the vulture flock is clamped tightly shut (though Branda has no knowledge of its existence) and all lakebreathers have taken refuge in the deepest of waters.
+Another raw deuxhonk pierces the storm and the swans explode out of the liquid tornado, backs pressed together and necks extended, dispatching the twister and raining heavy mist down on the reservoir in quantities that could be described as raindrops.
+Their wings are folded, but they need not flap to fly; the swans have executed the flying white torpedo.
+They’re heading straight for Branda’s heart.

 With the winds whipping and swelling as they are, an idea sparks in Branda’s spinning brain.
-The cove east of South Cove, the very bend in the shore which the giants know as Lure Cove (named for all the innumerable lures that wash up there cycles after Mother Monksville originally claimed them) is curved in such a way that it captures thermals and boosts them to launching capabilities.
-High Branda is not a lightweight wingflapper – not by any stretch of the imagination, especially with the fabled claw weighing her down – but were the bloodthirsty swans to blast through the cove first, the speed of their spin should push the winds to a gale force and Branda should – should – be able to grasp the thermal and slingshot clear past the snowcapped mountain and into The Basin.
+The cove east of South Cove, the very bend in the lake which the giants know as Lure Cove (named for all the innumerable lures that wash up on the shore cycles after Mother Monksville originally claimed them) is curved in such a way that it captures thermal winds and boosts them up to launching capabilities.
+Branda is no lightweight wingflapper – not by any stretch of the imagination, especially not with the fabled claw still clenched in her beak weighing her down – but were the bloodthirsty pair swans to blast through Lure Cove first, the speed of their furious spin should push the winds to a gale force and Branda should – should – be able to mount the thermal and take a ride clear past the snowcapped mountain and into The Basin.
 Making such an entrance would surely ward off any hawks wishing to take her life, and as for the osprey?
-Well… if he was going to do anything, surely he would have done it back in the secret thruway.
+Well… if he was going to do anything, surely he would have done it back in the woodland tunnel.

-Branda leads the swans towards the cove, and though her wings burn like the great shine above, she keeps flapping, she does not relent.
-She can’t, her life quite literally depends on it, and she can rest when she’s either safe or dead.
+Branda leads the swans towards the cove, and though her wings burn hot like the great shine above she keeps flapping, she does not relent.
+She cannot relent – her life quite literally depends on it.
+Branda can rest when she’s either safe or dead, and she ain’t go’n’a die today.
 Another deuxhonk booms from behind her and suddenly, she no longer cares about the outcome of this battle.
 She just wants it to be over.

-Flapping at the speeds of a war-screaming eagle, Branda hugs the shoreline and follows it perhaps a quarter of the way through its curve.
-When she feels her tail feathers being pulled by the force of the swans’ rotation, she lurches her feet forward, fans her wings at full span, and dumps every inkling of speed she has flapped so hard to attain.
-It works like a charm – the swans burn right past her, the heat of the flagrant spin evaporating the mist which hangs perpetually around them, and they crash beak-first into the garden of cattails at the shore.
-Seeds heated dry seasons before their time rise into the air in plumes, and Branda, taken by the pull of the wind, sails around the curved shore and shoots clear over the snowcapped mountain.
-She doesn’t flap once until she crosses the bridge built by giants, and that flap only serves to slow her down and give her a descent unlike that of the swans.
+Flapping with the speed of a screaming eagle, Branda hugs the shoreline and follows it perhaps a quarter of the way through.
+When she feels her tailfeathers being pulled by the force of the swans’ rotation, she lurches her feet forward, fans her wings at full span, and dumps every inkling of speed she has flapped so hard to attain.
+It works like a charm – the swans burn right past her, the heat of the flagrant spin evaporating the thick mist which hangs perpetually around them, and they crash beak-first into the garden of cattails sprouting from the shoreline.
+Seeds heated dry entire seasons before their time rise into the air in plumes, and Branda, taken by the pull of the wind, sails around the curved shore and shoots clear over the snowcapped mountain.
+She does not flap once until she crosses the bridge built by giants between the Northern Leg and The Basin, and that flap only serves to slow her down and give her a descent unlike that of the swans.

-Hawks shriek faintly in the distance as Branda touches down on the grassy eastern shoreline of The Basin, the very shoreline where a certain pair eagles hunted game on the daily before their lord the osprey betrayed them.
+Hawks shriek faintly in the distance as High Branda touches down on the grassy eastern shore of The Basin, the very shore where a certain pair eagles hunted game on the daily before their lord the osprey betrayed them.
 The hawks may come for her, hell the osprey may even make an attempt, but none of that matters to Branda.
-Let them come – she has escaped the swans, the most feared wingflappers in the entire keep of Monksville, and she deserves to take a rest.
+Let them come – she has escaped the swans, the most feared wingflappers in the entire keep of the mighty Monksville.
+She deserves to take a rest.
 Perhaps she’ll go east, follow Beech Brook inland, or perhaps she’ll feed the queen of the hawks.
 Only time will tell – you’ll have to draw your own conclusions, for it is here we leave Branda the goose.
 She bested not only The Beast on this day, but also the pair swans and their earth-quaking deuxhonk; what’s a flock of hawks to Monksville’s second greatest escape artist?